DataDog/hiring-engineers/answers.md

         min_collection_interval: 45
     }]
 ```
-**- Bonus Question: Can you change the collection interval without modifying the Python check file you created?**
+## Bonus Question: Can you change the collection interval without modifying the Python check file you created?

-> Yes?, You can change the collection interval at the init_config level or at the instance level in the Python check file
+ Yes.
+You can change it easily in the configuration file .yml of the same name.
+Similar to what I did.
+For Agent 6, min_collection_interval must be added at an instance level, and can be configured individually for each instance.

 Visualizing Data:
 -----------------
+### Tasks required

+  [x] Utilize the Datadog API to create a Timeboard that contains - Your custom metric scoped over your host.

+  [x] Any metric from the Integration on your Database with the anomaly function applied.

+  [x] Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket.
+Please be sure, when submitting your hiring challenge, to include the script that you've used to create this Timeboard.

+ [x] Once this is created, access the Dashboard from your Dashboard List in the UI

+ [x] Set the Timeboard's timeframe to the past 5 minutes Take a snapshot of this graph and use the @ notation to send it to yourself.

+ [x] Bonus Question: What is the Anomaly graph displaying?

-- Utilize the Datadog API to create a Timeboard that contains:
+## Utilize the Datadog API to create a Timeboard that contains:

-> I used Postman(already use it extensively...) to create the payload below and test the datadog API.
+ I used Postman(already use it extensively...) to create the payload below and test the datadog API.

->
-> I downloaded the Datadog Postman Collection (pre-configured API call templates, available [here](https://help.datadoghq.com/hc/en-us/article_attachments/360002499303/datadog_collection.json).
+ I downloaded the Datadog Postman Collection (pre-configured API call templates, available [here](https://help.datadoghq.com/hc/en-us/article_attachments/360002499303/datadog_collection.json).

 ![postman](https://cl.ly/1t39190x0A0p/Screen%252520Recording%2525202018-08-03%252520at%25252008.58%252520AM.gif)

-> Example of usage of the API - Get all Active metrics
+ Example of usage of the API - Get all Active metrics

 ![activemetrics](https://i.imgur.com/sCPKdt2.png)

-> For creating the Timeboard I used the "Create a Timeboard" POST method as you see below:
+ For creating the Timeboard I used the "Create a Timeboard" POST method as you see below:

 ![](https://i.imgur.com/uyE3Aox.png)

-> And I changed the body of the request with the following code:
+ And I changed the body of the request with the following code:

 ![bodychangeAPI](https://i.imgur.com/qqrWnVm.png)

-- Your custom metric scoped over your host.
+## Your custom metric scoped over your host.

 - Any metric from the Integration on your Database with the anomaly function applied.

 - Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket.
 Please be sure, when submitting your hiring challenge, to include the script that you've used to create this Timeboard.

-> Below is the body of the JSON payload I used to create the timeboard via API:
+ Below is the body of the JSON payload I used to create the timeboard via API:

 ```
 {